jhui/jhui.github.io/_posts/2017-03-15-Soft-and-hard-attention.markdown

 excerpt: “How to use attention to improve deep network learning?
 Attention extracts relevant information selectively for more effective training.”
 date: 2017-03-15 11:00:00
 ---
-**This is work in progress...**
+**This is a work in progress...**

 ### Generate image captions

-In cognitive science, selective attention illustrates how we restricts our attention to particular objects in the surroundings.
+In cognitive science, selective attention illustrates how we restrict our attention to particular objects in the surroundings.
 It helps us focus, so we can tune out irrelevant information and concentrate on what really matters.
 We can apply this attention mechanism in solving many deep learning problems.
 For example, we focus on different areas of the image when generating an image caption.
 In the image below, we first pay attention to the closest man that walking towards us.
 We continue exploring the details or shift attentions according to the questions that we want to answer.
-Eventually we may generate a caption like: "A man holding a couple plastic containers is walking down an intersection towards me."
+Eventually, we may generate a caption like: "A man holding a couple plastic containers is walking down an intersection towards me."
 Selective attention demonstrates objects or pixels are not treated equally.
 Attention in deep learning localizes information in making predictions.
 The picture below demonstrates the relationship between the attention area and the words we generate.

 <div class="imgcap">
 <img src="/assets/att/attention.jpg" style="border:none;;">